I love make-up!

 Real food has certainly helped my skin!
 The past few years I have seen huge improvements in the condition of my face in particular.

-About 6 months ago, I decided food wasn’t enough and so I ventured down the world of “natural” beauty products: soaps, deodorant, and toothpaste.
+About 6 months ago (update as of September 2014: I’ve been making homemade products for two years), I decided food wasn’t enough and so I ventured down the world of “natural” beauty products: soaps, deodorant, and toothpaste.

 I’m talking real, natural products.